-- Chase Cox is pursuing a PhD in Mechanical Engineering at Vanderilt University.
+- Chase Cox is pursuing a PhD in Mechanical Engineering at Vanderbilt University.

 - Betsy Hall is attending the University of Colorado at Boulder.
 She is concentrating in optics in the Department of Electrical and Computer Engineering.
 Betsy is pursuing a PhD on an Optics Fellowship.

-- Laura Winters is attending the University of Illionois - Chicago.
-Her plans are to pursue a PhD in Theorectical Physics.
+- Laura Winters is attending the University of Illinois - Chicago.
+Her plans are to pursue a PhD in Theoretical Physics.